Absolute Dermatology & Skin Cancer Center

 Skin cancer is the most common form of cancer and can be dangerous if it’s left untreated.
-Routine skin cancer screenings with Patricia O’Connor, MD, and the expert team at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, ensure early detection and treatment to prevent complications.
-Call either Richmond-area office or send us a message to book an appointment on our contact page.
+Routine skin cancer screenings with one of our expert team members at Absolute Dermatology & Skin Cancer Center located in Glen Allen and Chesterfield, Virginia, ensure early detection and treatment to prevent complications.
+Call our office or send us a message to book an appointment on our contact page.

 Skin cancer is abnormal skin cell growth that often occurs in response to sun exposure.
 Squamous cell carcinoma, basal cell carcinoma, and melanoma are the three main types of skin cancer.
 Routine skin cancer screenings are the best way to detect these diseases before they cause serious problems for your health.

 The team at Absolute Dermatology & Skin Cancer Center performs full-body screenings to find potential skin cancer.
 All of their providers have taken additional courses in dermoscopy – the use of a handheld dermatoscope – to better assess an individual lesion’s risk of malignancy.
 They have a Mohs surgeon in the office who can treat complicated skin cancers or cancer located in sensitive and cosmetically concerning areas.

 Signs and symptoms to watch out for that may indicate you have skin cancer include:

 Basal cell carcinomas are most common on sun-exposed skin, including your face and neck.
 It might look like a flesh-colored scar, scabbed or bleeding sore, waxy bump, or pearly lesion.

 Squamous cell carcinomas might appear as a scaly, crusted lesion or firm, red nodule.
 You may notice it on your ears, face, hands, or other sun-exposed areas of the body.
 Typically, they are preceded by scaling patches called actinic keratoses.